Scissors modes in generalized Gross-Pitaevskii equations: Introduction

 \section{Introduction}

 The nonlinear Schr{\"o}dinger equation is one of the most well-studied nonlinear equations in physics, since it describes nonlinear phenomena across a wide range of systems~\cite{Kartashov2019}.
 One of the primary areas where this equation is currently applied is the field of cold-atom physics~\cite{Dalfovo1999}, where it is typically called the Gross-Pitaevskii equation (GPE)~\cite{Gross1961,Pitaevskii1961}.
-In the cold-atom context, the GPE has been generalized in various ways~\cite{Kolomeisky2000,Thorsten2002,Pieri2003,Choi2015,Petrov2015,Jorgensen2018,suchorowski2025}, making it interesting to compare and contrast the robustness of nonlinear physics arising from the different types of nonlinearities featured in the generalized forms of the GPE.
+In the cold-atom context, the GPE has been generalized in various ways~\cite{Kolomeisky2000,Thorsten2002,Pieri2003,Heiselberg2004,Choi2015,Petrov2015,Jorgensen2018,suchorowski2026}, making it interesting to compare and contrast the robustness of nonlinear physics arising from the different types of nonlinearities featured in the generalized forms of the GPE.

 In this paper, we undertake such an analysis for a specific excitation mode of the degenerate Bose gas -- the scissors mode~\cite{GuryOdelin1999, Marag2000}.
 The name originates from the collective motion of protons against neutrons in deformed nuclei~\cite{Iudice1978, Richter1995}.
-In cold-atom experiments, this mode can be excited by abruptly modifying the anisotropic trapping potential~\cite{Marag2000, marago_moment_2002, Cozzini2003, Modugno2003, FerrierBarbut2018}.
-The resulting oscillation frequency serves as a signature of superfluidity, specifically reflecting the irrotationality constraint.
-The oscillation frequency of the irrotational flow -- unlike that of the rotational mode present in the normal component -- remains finite even in the limit of a vanishing anisotropy parameter~\cite{Pitaevskii2016}.
-This behavior underscores its role as a robust indicator of superfluid properties.
+In cold-atom experiments, this mode can be excited by abruptly modifying the anisotropic trapping potential~\cite{Marag2000, marago_moment_2002, Cozzini2003, Modugno2003} {or, in the case of dipolar gases where the rotational symmetry is broken by the dipole-dipole interaction and not by the trapping potential, by modifying the direction of the external field~\cite{vanBijnen2010,FerrierBarbut2018}.
+The resulting oscillation frequency has been interpreted as a hallmark of superfluidity, arising from the irrotationality constraint.
+Indeed,} the oscillation frequency of the irrotational flow -- unlike that of the rotational mode present in the normal component -- remains finite even in the limit of a vanishing anisotropy parameter~\cite{Pitaevskii2016}.
+This behavior underscores its role as an indicator of superfluid properties.

 In the following, we investigate scissors modes in nonlinear equations with arbitrary power-law dependence of the nonlinear term.
 In Sec.~\ref{sec:results}A, we derive a general analytical expression demonstrating that, in the Thomas-Fermi regime, the frequency of the mode is independent of the specific form of the nonlinearity.
 To illustrate our general findings, in Sec.~\ref{sec:results}B, we focus on the experimentally relevant Lee-Huang-Yang (LHY) systems~\cite{schmitt_self-bound_2016,cabrera_quantum_2018,semeghini2018,Skov2021}, which feature nonlinear interactions with a power-law dependence~\cite{Petrov2015,Jorgensen2018} that differs from the mean-field interactions typical of Bose-Einstein condensates, see Ref.~\cite{Luo2020} for a review.
 We explore the superfluid properties of LHY liquids by simulating the emergence of a scissors mode in a three-dimensional quantum system following a rotational quench of the anisotropic harmonic trap.
 We find strong finite-size effects that should be visible in current experiments that operate with `relatively small' numbers of atoms, $N_{\mathrm{atoms}}\simeq 10^4$~\cite{Skov2021}.
 We also investigate the sensitivity of the scissors mode dynamics to the amplitude of the trap rotation.
 We find that one can identify scissors mode frequency even in strong quenches, e.g., the scissors mode dominates the dynamics even when the initial orientation of the trap is rotated by the angles $\simeq \pi/4$.